Apagafuegos/Synapse/docs/API_DOCUMENTATION.md

 ---

-This API documentation provides comprehensive coverage of all LogLens endpoints and functionality, enabling developers to integrate and interact with the platform effectively.
+This API documentation provides comprehensive coverage of all Synapse endpoints and functionality, enabling developers to integrate and interact with the platform effectively.